authzforce/server/README.md

 *If you are interested in using an embedded XACML-compliant PDP in your Java applications, AuthZForce also provides a PDP engine as a Java library in [Authzforce core project](http://github.com/authzforce/core).*

-Note for contributers:
-The sources for the manuals are located in [fiware repository](http://github.com/authzforce/fiware/doc).

 ## Features